Categories

 Joseph Smith Latter-day Saint History Theology

-What is the Relationship Between Freemasonry and the Temple Endowment?
+What Is the Relationship Between Freemasonry and the Temple Endowment?

 The nature of Joseph Smith’s revelatory experiences has become a subject of intense academic focus.
 Some scholars have looked at what the Prophet meant by translation, while others have mused about the purpose of the gold plates.
 In this interview, Jeffrey Bradshaw talks about the relationship between Freemasonry and the Latter-day Saint temple endowment.